Andreal-pixel/Linux-Usb-Lock/README.md

 - I tried to make this as simple as possible for command line newbies, I couldn't make the process easier than this
 - The idea it's not mine, I've just over-simplified it.
 Look [here](https://medium.com/@abhattacharyea/use-your-usb-as-security-key-in-linux-e19b179d4b5c) for the original
 - This will not run by any mean on windows, you normie.
 Search a tutorial on youtube for running a similar thing on Billy G. OS
+- Leave the usb pluged in even when it's  unlocked, or the computer it's gonna be locked immideatly